Biden delays Trump rule that weakened wild bird protections | Taiwan News | 2021/02/05

 A Trump administration analysis of the rule change did not put a number on how many more birds could die.
 But it said some vulnerable species could decline to the point that they would require protection under the Endangered Species Act.

-Former federal officials and scientists had said billions more birds could have died in coming decades under Trump's new rule.
+Former federal officials and some scientists had said billions more birds could have died in coming decades under Trump's new rule.
+Advocacy groups had lobbied the Biden transition team to block it.

+“All indications are the birds need more protections and that the public strongly supports protections and loves birds,” said Steve Holmer with the American Bird Conservancy.
+“There has been great progress in finding solutions to bird mortality, and we're hopeful the administration will create a process to start implementing those solutions."

 Industry sources and other human activities — from oil pits and wind turbines, to vehicle strikes and glass building collisions — now kill an estimated 460 million to 1.4 billion birds annually, out of an overall 7.2 billion birds in North America, according to the U.S. Fish and Wildlife Service and recent studies.